-To check the status of the proxy system and its clients, click the proxy system's details page on the WebUI (Systems > System List > Proxy, then the system name).
+To check the status of the proxy system and its clients, click the proxy system's details page on the {webui} (menu:Systems[System List > Proxy], then the system name).
 Connection and Proxy subtabs display various status information.

-You might also need to set up Cobbler on your Uyuni Proxy.
-For more information about Cobbler, see [Client-configuration > Cobbler >].
+If you want to PXE boot your clients from your Uyuni Proxy, you also need to synchronize the TFTP data from the Uyuni Server.
+For more information about this synchronization, see [ Client-configuration > Autoinst-pxeboot > ].